Built-in options

 built-in options can be

 defined per subproject.
-This is useful for example when building
+This is useful, for example, when building

-when the main project must build with no warnings but some subprojects
+or when the main project must build with no warnings but some subprojects

 cannot.